Data-Driven Closure Parametrizations with Metrics: Dispersive Transport

-With the dispersivity data following varied distributions, the output data can be normalized such that the predicted variables are similarly distributed between a set range of 0 to 1.
-With this, the multi-regression predictions are more equally treated in the loss function, and the loss for each variable can be more simply compared.
-To do this, we first transform the data to a more normal distribution using a Box-Cox transformation \cite{boxcox1964a}.
-This transformed dataset can then be transformed to range from 0 to 1 using a linear scaling between the maximum and minimum of the dataset.
-The normalized model predictions can then be reconstructed to their original physical form using the inverse form of these two transformations.
+To address the varied distributions of dispersivity data, the output is normalized to a range of 0 to 1, allowing for more balanced treatment in the loss function.
+Initially, a Box-Cox transformation \cite{boxcox1964a} is applied to make the data more normally distributed, followed by linear scaling to fit the 0 to 1 range.
+The normalized predictions can later be reconstructed to their original form using the inverse transformations.
+With this, the multi-regression predictions are more equally treated in the loss function, to ensure balanced training across both variables.

-In order to maximize the content of the training set, the training set is augmented by either flipping the image across the X-axis, or periodically shifting the image.
-These augmented images produce the same parameters and can therefore be used to increase the size of the training dataset.
-Adding a series of flipped images to the training set will double it, and random periodic shifts will theoretically increase the size of the dataset by the number of pixels in each direction.
-In order to fully benefit from these data augmentations without running into storage and memory issues, this data augmentation is done randomly during each training epoch, meaning that the batches of images the model trains on are randomly shifted or flipped during each training iteration.
-This artificial extension of the training dataset can help to reduce any model over-fitting.
+To maximize the training set's content, data augmentation techniques are employed, including flipping images around the x-axis and applying periodic shifts.
+This approach can double the training set size with flipped images and increase it further through random shifts.
+Data augmentation occurs randomly during each training epoch, ensuring batches are altered in each iteration, which helps reduce the risk of overfitting while managing storage and memory constraints.
+An example of this augmentation is shown in \cref{fig:augmentation}.
+Here, one of the simple triangle cases is shown to more clearly see the changes made, with a flipping around the x-axis and a periodic vertical and horizontal shift.